 It is a disabling hand disorder in which thick, scar-like tissue bands get formed within the palm and may extend into the fingers.
 It can cause restricted movement, bending the fingers into an abnormal position.

 All birth deformities can be repaired.
-When fingers are fused together at birth, called syndactyly, they may be joined only by a web of skin or by skin and a partial fusion of bones.
+When fingers are fused together at birth, called syndactyly, they may be joined only by a web of skin or by the skin and a partial fusion of bones.
 Surgery involves separating the two fingers to provide a full range of motion and a normal appearance, as well as permitting more normal finger growth.
 Techniques such as skin grafting or a local flap procedure like Z-plasty create flexibility at the incision site for growth and movement of the fingers.